barakb/barakb.github.com/docs/resume.md

 ---

 ### In a few words
-My passions are technology and peoples.
+My passions are technology and people.
 If you ask my current employer what are my strongest points he will say

 * Building teams that deliver on time and in good quality.
-* Invest in peoples for the long run, technologically and personally.
+* Invest in people for the long run, technologically and personally.

 ##### Looking for a position where I can